Champions in Action

 Eligibility Requirements

-• Be a nonprofit organization based in Eastern or Western Pennsylvania, Massachusetts, New Hampshire, New Jersey, New York City, Rhode Island, San Francisco or Florida that addresses a specific social concern (topics announced biannually).
+• Be a nonprofit organization based in California (Los Angeles or San Francisco), Massachusetts, New Hampshire, New Jersey, New York City, Pennsylvania (Greater Philadelphia or Greater Pittsburgh), Rhode Island, or Southern Florida that addresses a specific social concern (topics announced biannually).

 • Be able to provide 1 - 2 volunteer projects, including at least one skills-based volunteer project, for Citizens colleagues to engage in.